 Do not be embarrassed by your failures; learn from them and start again.
 Sir Richard Branson, entrepreneur and founder of Virgin Group

 It is better to be a stepping stone than a stumbling block.
 Mark Samraj, author

 Nothing is impossible; the word itself says, “I’m possible!”
 Audrey Hepburn, actress and humanitarian

 The strength of the team is each individual member.
 The strength of each member is the team.
 Phil Jackson, former professional basketball player

 You can’t let your failures define you.
 You have to let your failures teach you.
 Barack Obama, former US president

-Employee Engagement Quotes For Employers
+Employee Engagement Quotes For Managers

-To win in the marketplace you must first win in the workplace.
+To win in the marketplace, you must first win in the workplace.
 Doug Conant, former CEO of Campbell’s Soup

 Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability.
 Anne Mulcahy, former CEO of Xerox

 There are only three measurements that tell you nearly everything you need to know about your organization’s overall performance: employee engagement, customer satisfaction, and cash flow.
 It goes without saying that no company, small or large, can win over the long run without energized employees who believe in the mission and understand how to achieve it.
 Jack Welch, former CEO of GE1